dwightjack/storypug/README.md

 ## Installation

-First of all setup Storybook for HTML following [this guide](https://storybook.js.org/docs/guides/guide-html/).
+First of all, setup Storybook for HTML following [this guide](https://storybook.js.org/docs/guides/guide-html/).

 Then you need to install both `pug` and `pug-runtime` alongside `storypug`: